-- ® In central Mare Fecunditatis observe the spectacular craters Messier and Messier A caused by a low level impact (Rukl 48) as well as Dorsa Cato to the north (Rukl 37). - ® Along the north-central edge of Mare Fecunditatis (Rukl 37) identify the craters Taruntius and Secchi as well as the relatively small and inconspicuous Montes Secchi. - © Note the dark patches on the central peak of Taruntius.
+- ® In central Mare Fecunditatis observe the spectacular craters Messier and Messier A caused by a low level impact (Rukl 48) as well as Dorsa Cato to the north (Rukl 37). - © Note the dark patches on the central peak of Taruntius.
 Is it volcanic?